-Dax Shepherd loves talking to people.
+Dax Shepherd loves talking to people and celebrity guests.
 That is, in short, the premise for Armchair Expert.
 By talking to people, though, Shepherd tries to get at what makes us human.
 In each episode, the actor-turned-podcast host attempts to gain at least a nugget of information about how to be a better human.
 With a focus on the challenges people encounter, Shepherd dives headfirst into the task of being an armchair expert of life.

 Hosted by comedian Dan Cummins, Timesuck is an investigation into just about everything in life.
 Weekly topics range from true crime to the paranormal to history podcasts and beyond, and are all hallmarked by Cummins’ signature wit.
 What helps Cummins stand out from other informational comedy podcasts is his willingness to investigate his own thoughts and beliefs and — through dialogues with people around the world — change his mind if he finds information the prove specific points.

 Developed out of the über-successful 30 for 30 film series, ESPN’s 30 for 30 sports podcast series takes the best parts of the sports documentaries and brings them to audio format.
 If sports are your thing, these episodes follow athletes from around the world to learn their stories, unraveling what makes someone successful (or not) while also offering a look at how sports can influence cultures around the world.
 The stories go beyond sports, though, offering something for sports fans and non-sports fans alike.